Tips for Mould Removal in Your Home

-Unfortunately, with the colder weather and gas and electricity bills rising, mould is becoming more common in homes.
+Unfortunately, with the colder weather and rising gas and electricity bills, mould is becoming more common in homes.

-Not only does black mould look unsightly, but it can cause a range of long-term respiratory issues too.
+Not only does black mould look unsightly, but it can also cause a range of long-term respiratory issues.
 There have been news stories about the damaging effects of mould allergens on health, with black mould potentially being life-threatening if not dealt with.

-Thankfully, hiring a dehumidifier can usually lessen the issue by getting rid of excess moisture in the air.
-But you will also need to carry out some cleaning and look into any structural problems.
+Thankfully, hiring a dehumidifier can usually lessen the issue by eliminating excess moisture in the air.
+But you will also need to clean and look into any structural problems.

 Never attempt to remove mould without wearing personal protective equipment.
 You will need: